-Recipe for tin miner’s Cornish pasty with afters (recipe cooking time 50 minutes):
+Recipe for tin miner’s Cornish pasty with Afters (cooking time 60 minutes):

-For the filling, to Prep, Peel and Cut to size in this order:
+For the savoury filling – Prep, Peel and Cut to size in this order:

-1 Potato per pasty, Wilja or Charlotte Waxy Potatoes ¼ (5 mm) cubes.
+1 Potato per pasty: Use a Wilja or Charlotte waxy Potato, cut into ¼ inch (5 mm) cubes

 Sprinkle of Flour.